mriscoc/Special_Configurations/README.md

 ### These special configurations and releases are sponsored by donors.

 There is no fixed amount to sponsor a configuration, but it influences how quickly the configuration is served.
-Please check the suscription levels on [Patreon](https://www.patreon.com/mriscoc) there is a level to reques custom compile.
+Please check the suscription levels on [Patreon](https://www.patreon.com/mriscoc), there is a level to request custom compile.
 Patrons from [Patreon platform](https://www.patreon.com/mriscoc) can request a configuration sending a message.
 If you made a equivalent donation through [Paypal](https://www.paypal.com/donate/?business=85SPAAR6UZEE8&currency_code=USD), please reply the message that I sent you or use any of the other communication media (Facebook, Telegram) providing the name used in Paypal.
 Github also have a [Sponsor platform](https://github.com/sponsors/mriscoc).

 ## Creating your own custom configuration